 faiths, views, walks of life and political pursuasions were of one

 accord and united.
-(Remember all the “United We Stand”
+(Remember the “United We Stand” T-shirts

-Winter Haven group meets each Thursday, from 7 to 8:30 p.m., in
+Winter Haven group meets each Thursday, from 7 to 8:30 p.m., at

-the Poolside Room at the Chain O’ Lakes Complex at Cypress
+the Chain O’ Lakes Complex at Cypress Gardens Boulevard and

-Gardens Boulevard and U.S. Highway 17.
-Meetings are free and open
+U.S. Highway 17.
+Meetings are open to the public and no admission